Mastering Essay Writing in UPSC Mains: Tips, Strategies, and FAQs

 - “Be the change you wish to see in the world” – Mahatma Gandhi.

-9. How much time should I dedicate to the essay paper during the exam?
+9. How much time should I allocate for each essay in the exam?

 Allocate 1 hour 30 minutes for each essay, leaving the remaining time for brainstorming and proofreading.